3 August 2026, 12:02

 «They came far»

-It tells of animals such as the wolf, which travel long distances only to meet the bullet in the end.
+It tells of animals like the wolf, which travel long distances only to meet the kill in the end.

 Loss, death and silence